BTU Calculator

 While this calculator handles the majority of residential BTU estimation scenarios, certain situations warrant professional consultation.
 If your home has complex ductwork, multiple stories with different exposure characteristics, radiant floor heating, geothermal systems, or commercial-grade equipment needs, a licensed HVAC engineer can provide analysis that accounts for system interactions our simplified model doesn't capture.

-We've built this tool to give homeowners and renters the knowledge they need to make informed decisions, verify contractor recommendations, and understand the factors that drive their energy costs.
-Whether you're shopping for a window unit or planning a whole-home HVAC upgrade, accurate BTU estimation is the foundation of a comfortable, energy-efficient home.
+We've this tool to give homeowners and renters the knowledge they make informed decisions, verify contractor recommendations, and understand the factors that drive their energy costs. shopping for a window unit or planning a whole-home HVAC upgrade, accurate BTU estimation is the foundation of a comfortable, energy-efficient home.

 Frequently Asked Questions